Trump questioned for four hours in lawsuit from protesters allegedly assaulted by his guards

 “After years of litigation, I was pleased to have had the opportunity to tell my side of this ridiculous story,” he said in the statement.

 Since leaving the White House, Trump has faced a raft of civil lawsuits and state-level investigations.
-Some relate to his actions on January 6.
+Some relate to his actions on Jan.
+6, when his supporters stormed the Capitol.
 Others focus on his actions before taking office.
 Many of those cases were delayed during Trump’s term, as he insisted that the presidency shielded him from state-court procedures and state investigations.

 In this case, the protesters filed their lawsuit in 2015, saying that Trump’s then-bodyguard Keith Schiller and other security guards had shoved them during a protest against Trump’s rhetoric about Latinos.
 (Schiller, who later became a White House official, has said he struck a protester only after the man grabbed him).